ethereum-oasis-op/baseline-grants/README.md

 # baseline-grants
 The location the baseline protocol community uses to organize the submission of R&D and enablement project grants.

+## This repo is undergoing updates for 2022 and will be finalized in March 2022.

 ## Examples of what we fund
 These are some examples of things the protocol would like to fund.
 This purpose of this wishlist is not to serve as an exhaustive list of everything that would be good for the protocol, but as a way to encourage ideas for potential applicants.
 If your idea to improve the protocol doesn’t fit exactly, feel free to surprise us with your proposal!